whensoontm/whensoontm.github.io/info.md

 [YT Video: CoM Chip Conversion First Payment](https://www.youtube.com/watch?v=Xr4uPm84-8k)

 ### flexClass
-HID iClass conversions by leumas95.
+HID iClass implants by leumas95.
 There was a batch already, we are waiting for a newer batch with 16Kb space.
 ![image](https://user-images.githubusercontent.com/96721031/150921995-22b2b057-4001-4c83-96fe-68be8865e3f9.png)